How to Create Training Videos: A Complete Guide & 5 Examples (2025)

 ClarityPresent information in a way that’s clear and understandable, and avoid unnecessary jargon or complexity.

-StructureOrganize the content logically with a well-defined structure, making it easy for viewers to follow and comprehend.
+StructureOrganize your video content logically with a well-defined structure, so it’s easy for viewers to follow and comprehend.

-LengthOptimize video duration for viewer engagement, balancing comprehensive coverage with concise delivery.
+LengthOptimize the video’s duration for viewer engagement, balancing comprehensive coverage with concise delivery.

 InteractivityIncorporate interactive components, such as quizzes or simulations, to enhance engagement and reinforce key concepts.

-Visual appealUse visually appealing graphics, animations, and aesthetics to make the video visually interesting and memorable.
+Visual appealUse engaging visuals to make the video aesthetically pleasing and memorable.

 AccessibilityMake the training video accessible to a diverse audience by providing subtitles, transcripts, or other accessibility features.